auputralt/cursor-course/README-task-master.md

      - Use `await import()` for dynamic imports
    - If you need CommonJS throughout your project, remove `"type": "module"` from package.json, but Task Master scripts expect ESM.

-2. The Anthropic SDK version should be 0.39.0 or higher.
+2. The OpenAI SDK should be compatible with the latest version.

 ## Quick Start with Global Commands